'This is not a cookie-cutter approach': Governors react to Trump's reopening plan

 WASHINGTON — After President Donald Trump laid out his road map for reopening state economies, a number of governors sought to temper regional expectations, raising the alarm about moving too fast in the face of unresolved issues like a lack of mass testing.

 “We didn't want something more heavy-handed telling the governors what they had to do.
 That wouldn't have worked.
-Every region is a little bit different.”
+Every region is a little bit different,” Lamont said.

 New Mexico Gov. Michelle Lujan Grisham, a Democrat, said in a statement Thursday that while the White House’s suggestions were appreciated, "the plain overriding fact is we cannot put the cart before the horse.”